Telford bingo player scoops £50k jackpot - and hadn't even planned to go that night

-Lucky Telford bingo player scoops £50k jackpot - and hadn't even planned to go that night
+Lucky Telford bingo player scoops £50k jackpot on a night she hadn't even planned to play

 A Telford bingo player scooped a £50k jackpot - on an evening she hadn't even planned to go.